SonarSoftwareInc/freeradius_genie-v2/README.md

 Once these commands are complete, you should install MariaDB (a replacement for MySQL) and the FreeRADIUS server.
 Run the following commands to complete this step:

 1. `sudo apt-get install mariadb-server mariadb-client`
-2. `sudo apt-get -y install freeradius freeradius-common freeradius-utils freeradius-mysql`
+2. `sudo apt-get install freeradius freeradius-common freeradius-utils freeradius-mysql`

 ## Completing preliminary installation